tarantool/doc/doc/tooling/tcm/tcm_releases/tcm_1.6.rst

 TDB workers monitoring in cluster dashboard
 --------------------------------------------

-|tcm| adds support for TDB workers in the cluster dashboard with integrated health monitoring and visibility.
+|tcm| adds support for TDB workers in the cluster **Stateboard** tab with integrated health monitoring and visibility.

+TDB workers are supported starting from TDB 3.1.0.
 Workers are automatically discovered from etcd and continuously monitored via dedicated health check endpoints.
 Their metrics are proxied through TCM and exposed individually, allowing detailed operational insight.

 The interface displays workers directly in the stateboard with clear status indicators and a details panel.
-Each worker can be in one of four states: healthy, degraded, unhealthy, or no connection, helping administrators quickly detect and diagnose issues.
+Each worker can be in one of four statuses: healthy, degraded, unhealthy, or no connection, helping administrators quickly detect and diagnose issues.

+To learn more, see `TDB documentation <https://www.tarantool.io/ru/tarantooldb/doc/latest/examples/tdb_worker/tdb_worker_example/>`__.

 .. _tcm_releases_1_6_audit_log: